 Find examples of dragons from different cultures from around the world.
 How different do they look?
 What similarities do they share?

 Find a work of art in the Gallery's collection that depicts an animal.
-Write a story or poem inspired by what they are doing the work of art.
+Write a story or poem inspired by what they are doing in the work of art.
 Does the animal appear powerful or fearful?
 Is it friendly or aggressive?
 What does its body language suggest to you?

 Dragons are made up of beastly body parts, such as the horns of a stag, the belly of a sea monster and the claws of an eagle.
 Using images of existing animals as inspiration, create your own dragon using a range of features and appendages.
 Transform your design into a 3D sculpture using clay, plasticine or objects destined for landfill.